Chart Color Schemes

 Population growth drivers in Coffs Harbour - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Coffs Harbour - South's population, as of November 2025, is approximately 11,933.
-This figure represents a growth of 628 people since the 2021 Census, which recorded a population of 11,305.
-The increase is inferred from an estimated resident population of 11,476 in June 2024 and the addition of 423 validated new addresses since the Census date.
+As of November 2025, Coffs Harbour - South's population is approximately 11,933.
+This figure indicates a growth of 628 people since the 2021 Census, which reported a population of 11,305.
+The increase was inferred from the estimated resident population of 11,476 in June 2024 and an additional 423 validated new addresses since the Census date.
 This results in a population density ratio of 354 persons per square kilometer.
-Coffs Harbour - South's growth rate of 5.6% since the 2021 census surpassed both the SA3 area (4.2%) and the SA4 region, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 73.0% to the overall population gains during recent periods.
+Coffs Harbour - South's growth rate of 5.6% from 2021 to November 2025 exceeded that of its SA3 area (4.2%) and SA4 region, making it a growth leader in the region.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate an above median population growth for non-metropolitan areas nationally, with the area expected to expand by 2,741 persons to 2041, reflecting a total gain of 18.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for non-metropolitan areas nationally.
+By 2041, Coffs Harbour - South is expected to expand by approximately 2,741 persons based on the latest annual ERP population numbers, reflecting a total gain of 18.4% over the 17-year period.

 Frequently Asked Questions - Population